 Mostly celebrities don’t get shot dead for trying to leave a label, unlike recently-made-a-hologram Tupac, so they can eventually ‘do they own thang’.
 This branching out rarely appears to work in anyone’s benefit but their own.
 But does brand development mean selling out?
 Even if it leads to people like Snoop Dogg going from rapping about blunts and bitches to doing songs with Katy Perry.
 Shameful.
 I still remember when you were sippin’ on gin and juice, laidback, with your mind on your money and money on your mind.

 I guess the money’s still on his mind – though was he smart in alienating that original fanbase or did he sell out?

 The difference between Delta and these washed up gangsta rappers is simple – they achieved success in their fields and used that momentum to branch out whilst building their brand (and maybe dumping some O.G. fans along the way).
-Delta just spins from one chair to the next in the hope the money will keep coming in.
-Basically (and sadly) the majority of Australian celebrities are like that.
+Sadly the majority of Australian celebrities aren’t like that.